reflex-dev/reflex-web/blog/2024-12-05-reflex-cloud.md

 You can also add team members to collaborate on apps, set up custom domains, and view detailed analytics on your app's performance.

-### Pro Features
+### Enterprise Features

-Reflex Pro lets you take your app from a prototype to a production app with:
+Reflex Enterprise lets you take your app from a prototype to a production app with:
 * **Custom Domains**: Use your own domain for your app
 * **Larger Apps**: Increased memory and CPU options
 * **Add Collaborators**: Add team members to your project

-We're also previewing team and enterprise plans with advanced features like:
 * **One-Click Auth**: Add Github, Google, or other OAuth providers to your app with no code
 * **Full Analytics**: Comprehensive insight into your app's performance and usage
 * **On Premise Hosting**: Run Reflex Cloud on your own infrastructure